gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 Source: [Turing Whitepaper](https://images.nvidia.com/aem-dam/en-zz/Solutions/design-visualization/technologies/turing-architecture/NVIDIA-Turing-Architecture-Whitepaper.pdf), [Ampere Whitepaper](https://www.nvidia.com/content/PDF/nvidia-ampere-ga-102-gpu-architecture-whitepaper-v2.pdf), [Ada Whitepaper](https://images.nvidia.com/aem-dam/Solutions/geforce/ada/nvidia-ada-gpu-architecture.pdf), [Ada Pro Whitepaper](https://images.nvidia.com/aem-dam/en-zz/Solutions/technologies/NVIDIA-ADA-GPU-PROVIZ-Architecture-Whitepaper_1.1.pdf), [Blackwell Whitepaper](https://images.nvidia.com/aem-dam/Solutions/geforce/blackwell/nvidia-rtx-blackwell-gpu-architecture.pdf), [Blackwell Pro Whitepaper](https://www.nvidia.com/content/dam/en-zz/Solutions/design-visualization/quadro-product-literature/NVIDIA-RTX-Blackwell-PRO-GPU-Architecture-v1.0.pdf)

-If we compare FP16 FLOPS against those of their professional counterparts, which use the same chips, we can see that it's more like FP16 accumulation is the full FLOPS, while the FP32 accumulation is the "nerfed" version.
+If we compare FP16 FLOPS against those of the professional counterparts, which use the same chips, we can see that it's more like FP16 accumulation has the full FLOPS, while the FP32 accumulation is the "nerfed" version.
 Some people have exploited this: SageAttention (https://arxiv.org/abs/2410.02367) uses FP16 accumulate for `P @ V` matmul, GemLite (https://github.com/mobiusml/gemlite) has FP16 matmul with FP16 accumulate.

-When Ada GPUs were introduced with FP8 MMA in 2022, many noticed that there was also a row mentioning "**Peak FP8 Tensor TFLOPS with FP16 Accumulate**" in its whitepaper.
-It also has doubled FLOPS compared to the FP32 accumulate counterpart.
+When Ada GPUs were introduced with FP8 MMA in 2022, many noticed that there was a row mentioning "**Peak FP8 Tensor TFLOPS with FP16 Accumulate**" in its whitepaper.
+It also has doubled FLOPS compared to the FP32 accumulate version.
 However, there was no way to access this feature!
 If I remember correctly, I did try it with Triton last year, but didn't observe any speedup.
-Some discussions in the GPU MODE Discord group concluded that perhaps it was false information, since it was not mentioned anywhere else by NVIDIA, except that little row in the whitepaper.
+Some discussions in the GPU MODE Discord group concluded that perhaps it was false information, since it was not mentioned anywhere else by NVIDIA, except for that little row in the whitepaper.

 Fast forward to 2025 (more than 2 years later!), there was this small line in [PTX 8.7 release notes](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#changes-in-ptx-isa-version-8-7), which were shipped with CUDA 12.8.